davidagibbs/OM621_Assignments/README.md

 My proposal for the company is that they should use FedEx for all of their shipments.
 The reason is that a company like FedEx can handle large and small shipments domestically and internationally so they can support all of their shipping needs.
 The benefit of this would be to simplify their shipping processes since all divisions would have the same types of paperwork and the process for creating and managing shipments would be consistent.
 This would also make costs more consistent and predictable and because all shipments would go through one carrier and that carrier would capture all of their shipping data in their system.
 FedEx has an API that the company could use to create a database of all of their shipping information including cost estimates that are created at the time that a shipment is made.

-These shipping estimates would not be exact because different fees and costs could change during the shipment that would affect the actual cost but the estimates would be accurate enough that they could be used for budgetting purposes.
+These shipping estimates would not be exact because different fees and costs could change during the shipment that would affect the actual cost but the estimates would be accurate enough that they could be used for budgeting purposes.
 This would mean that the company would have a database of near real-time shipping costs and this would negate the issue of needing to wait for an actual invoice before being able to budget for future time periods.
 Further, FedEx can issue subaccount numbers that could be dividion specific so that shipping information would be tracked by division in the shipment records.
-So while this would be a large project to change over to a single carrier it would simplify their shipping processes, create economies of scale that would reduce shipping costs, and eliminate the need to wait for invoices before budgetting.
+So while this would be a large project to change over to a single carrier it would simplify their shipping processes, create economies of scale that would reduce shipping costs, and eliminate the need to wait for invoices before budgeting.

 ### Unfortunately...

-Unfortuanately my hypothetical company did not accept this recommendation and preferred to use their partial records to forecast future transportation costs as a way to budget without having received the most recent invoices.
+Unfortunately my hypothetical company did not accept this recommendation and preferred to use their partial records to forecast future transportation costs as a way to budget without having received the most recent invoices.

 ### The process